Caast/caast-documentation/advanced/csp.md

 - https://\*.vimeo.com
 - https://vimeocdn.com

-If you are usin Content-Security-Policy you may want to add the following rules in order to allow Caast to properly work:
+If you are using Content-Security-Policy you may want to add the following rules in order to allow Caast to properly work:

 ```
 img-src https://i.vimeocdn.com https://*.vimeocdn.com;